30 Helpful Organizing Tips

 Why pay for a fancy compartment-style shoe storage container when you can just pick one up for free at almost any store that sells wine?
 Designed to protect fragile glass bottles, a wine box is perfect for storing footwear because it comes equipped with cardboard dividers—a place for each shoe!
 In addition, the exterior cardboard is very sturdy, again to keep wine bottles from breaking, but also great for protecting your kicks in storage!

 You could get fancy, too, and paint or cover the exterior of the wine box with decorative wrapping paper if you plan to keep it in your closet or entryway.
+Take this quiz to find out your organization style.

 The unused space between overhead joists in a basement or garage is a brilliant place to install a heavy-duty wire shelf.
 The wire shelving is see-through, so you can easily tell what’s up there.
 Store outdoor sports equipment, tackle boxes, coolers and other less-frequently used items out of the way yet still easily accessible.
 Depending on the width, wire shelves cost from $1 to $3 per foot at home centers.